puma13992/digial-patient/README.md

     - git push - to push all committed changes to the GitHub
     - commit --amend - for changing the wording or spelling of the most recent commit

+<b>Note:</b> One commit is accidentally duplicated ("Change style for custom 404 page; set debug to false").
+This was seen too late to correct without possibly affecting the entire history.
+The note is therefore noted here.

 ## Forking

 1. Go to [the project repository](https://github.com/puma13992/digital-patient)